 From my early elementary sing-song poetry, I have progressed to use a variety of styles.
 I’m in the process of creating See With Your Ears, a collection of works about nature, people and other topics that attract me.
 I expect to have them available in the next two years.

 Family remembrances play an important part in family history.
 Changes over the decades are important to remember.
 My recollections of growing up in Bremerton form the basis for Small Town Girl, a series of short stories about everything from clothespin tents to 33 1/3 records and summer vacations.
-I have not scheduled a date for publishing them.
+I have recently published this look back to the 1940s and early 1950s.

 Who knows where my interests will travel after I complete these ‘other works’.
 New writing ideas bloom every day.
 I’ll keep you posted.